johnfairh/site/ruby_swiftpm.md

 `/usr/local/lib` version.

 But be careful, `swiftc` is not `clang`.
-Libraries mentioned in module maps passed to `swiftc -fmodule-map-file` do not resolve in `/usr/local` ahead of the SDK -- observation not proof, mind.
+Libraries mentioned in module maps passed to `swiftc -fmodule-map-file` do not appear to resolve in `/usr/local` ahead of the SDK -- observation not proof, mind.

 # Summary